AnthonyAkentiev/Coursera_MachineLearning/README.md

-This is a Coursera "Machine Learning" course by Andrew Ng.
+This is a Coursera's Stanford CS229 "Machine Learning" course by Andrew Ng.
 See here- https://www.coursera.org/learn/machine-learning/

 To run machine-learning-ex1: